RiceD2KLab/BRAINNET/README.md

 1. Required `python --version`: Python 3.10.12
 2. Package requirements: `requirements.txt`

+There are two optional ways to set up your environment:

+1. Using Linux (and MacOS) with Pyenv, Venv, and Pip
+1. Using Linux/Windows/MacOS with Anaconda/Miniconda

+### Option 1: Linux + Pyenv + Venv + Pip

 The following instructions for setting up a virtual environment assume you are using Linux (or Windows Subsystem for Linux 2), and specifically, Ubuntu 20.04.6 LTS.
 The overall sequence of steps are:

 1. Install and set-up `pyenv` for managing different python versions